nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/sensor_module.rst

 Motion detection is enabled and disabled according to the device mode parameter, received in the configuration events.
 It is enabled in the passive mode and disabled in the active mode.
+Data sampling requests are sent out both on activity events and inactivity events.

 The sensor module sends out a :c:enum:`SENSOR_EVT_MOVEMENT_ACTIVITY_DETECTED` event if it detects movement.
 Similarly, :c:enum:`SENSOR_EVT_MOVEMENT_INACTIVITY_DETECTED` is sent out if there is no movement within the configured timeout.